 Ronan Collett was supported by BBT between 2006 and 2010.

-He read Music at Pembroke College, Cambridge, where as an undergraduate he sang as a choral scholar with St John’s College Choir.
-He subsequently studied at the Royal Academy of Music and at Chapelle Musicale Reine Elizabeth, before being invited to join Staatsoper Stuttgart’s Opernstudio in 2011/12.
-Ronan was a member of the BBC New Generation Artists scheme between 2006 and 2008, and was awarded a Borletti-Buitoni Trust Fellowship in 2006 and the Priz Thierry Mermod at Verbier Festival.
-During his time on the scheme, he performed with various conductors including Andris Nelsons, James Judd and Mikhail Agrest and with orchestras including BBC Philharmonic, BBC Symphony and BBC NOW.
+Ronan read Music at Pembroke College, Cambridge, where as an undergraduate he sang as a choral scholar with St John’s College Choir.
+He subsequently studied at the Royal Academy of Music, where he was made an Associate in 2015, and at Chapelle Musicale Reine Elizabeth.
+He was awarded a Borletti-Buitoni Trust Fellowship in 2006.

 I am extremely grateful to the Borletti-Buitoni Trust for awarding me a Fellowship.
 It has made a hugely significant impact on my development as a musician and provided invaluable support to the very early stages of my career.
 Susan Rivers is a constant source of good advice and stability, and to have had the opportunity to sing through Lieder with Mitsuko Uchida, and to receive her counsel about how best to proceed in the classical music world, has been especially appreciated.
 My deepest thanks to all of the Borletti-Buitoni Trust for their continued support and guidance.